St Helens - Scamander

 An assessment of population growth drivers in St Helens - Scamander reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, St Helens - Scamander's population is around 7280 as of Aug 2025.
-This reflects an increase of 524 people (7.8%) since the 2021 Census, which reported a population of 6756 people.
-The change is inferred from the estimated resident population of 7162 from the ABS as of June 2024 and an additional 244 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.2 persons per square kilometer, providing ample space per person.
-St Helens - Scamander's growth of 7.8% since the 2021 census exceeded the state average of 4.5%, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 76.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, St Helens - Scamander's population is around 7292 as of November 2025.
+This reflects an increase of 536 people since the 2021 Census, which reported a population of 6756 people.
+The change is inferred from the estimated resident population of 7162 from the ABS as of June 2024 and an additional 250 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2.2 persons per square kilometer.
+St Helens - Scamander's growth rate of 7.9% since the 2021 census exceeded the state's average of 4.8%, making it a growth leader in the region.
+Interstate migration contributed approximately 76.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, over this period, there is an expected decline in overall population, with the area's population projected to shrink by 457 persons by 2041.
-However, specific age cohorts are anticipated to grow, led by the 75 to 84 age group, which is projected to expand by 304 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with 2021 as the base year.
+Projections indicate a decline in overall population by 457 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to expand by 304 people.

 Frequently Asked Questions - Population